Why 'Fine' is the Most Dangerous Word

 4. The Relationship Damage

 Then there are people like me.
-I've stayed single because it feels safe, and my cats more than fill the space that might have gone to a partner.
-Yes, I'm that type of person, and you can call it whatever you want.
-I wear that sash with confidence.
+I’ve stayed single because it feels peaceful, and my cats more than fill the space that might have gone to a partner.
+Yes, I’m that type of person, and you can call it whatever you want.
+I wear that sash with confidence because I've come to a place where I trust my decisions.

 Whatever your flavor, the common thread is this: you learned to relate to people from a place of protection, not presence.
 And that’s not love.
 That’s survival mode with a partner.